ringcentral/ringcentral-api-docs/docs/provisioning/location/emergency-locations.md

 # Emergency Locations

 In North America, a system is used to automatically provide the caller's location to 911 dispatchers.
 The 911 dispatcher's comupter receives information from the telephone company about the physical address or geographic coordinates of the caller.
 This information is used to dispatch police, fire, medical and other services as needed.
 There are two methods to update emergency locations at RingCentral.
+Method 1 outlines how emergency locations are set today.
+However, the process for setting emergency locations is changing and method 2 should be used in the future once the feature is enabled.
+Keep reading to find out more.

 ## Method 1: Update Location by Device